CCXLV/fluxqueue-benchmarks/README.md

 ## Test Configuration

 Concurrency refers to the `concurrency` argument for both `fluxqueue` and `celery`, but they have different meanings internally.
 For `celery`, it also means the number of Python processes it's going to spawn.
-For `fluxqueue`, it means the number of `tokio` async threads within a single process which are called `executors`.
+For `fluxqueue`, it means the number of `tokio task`s its going to spawn.

 ## Email Processing Results